Keep in Touch

 February 2024

 After two training sessions on solid waste management, beekeepers are both managing their own waste more efficiently and acting as de facto cleaners and guardians.
-The project has taught local school staff and students about waste management and how to reduce the amount of garbage they generate at home and at school.
+The project has taught local school staff and students how to reduce the amount of garbage they generate at home and at school.
 National Mangrove Awareness Campaign partner Grupo Jaragua has facilitated mangrove planting days with kids, campers, and army personnel.

 Read more